Dome Theatre (Montreal)

-The Dome Theatre building is located downtown at 2000 Atwater St., in downtown Montreal, in Quebec, in Canada.
+The Dome Theatre building is located downtown at 2000 rue Atwater, in downtown Montreal, in Quebec, in Canada.
 It is part of Dawson College.

 The Dawson Professional Theater Program has greatly contributed to the affirmation and international recognition of its artists, directors and English-speaking support staff.
 In Montreal, the Dome Theater is a place for advanced training in the performing arts.
 His students and his theater teachers have greatly enriched cultural life in Montreal.

 The theater department at Dawson College offers a three-year theater program.
 Studio Productions are performed in Dome Theatre by students in their 2nd year of the Dawson Theatral Program.
 Major Productions are performed by students in their 3rd and final year of the Program.

 History

 The Vendôme theater existed at 3990 Notre-Dame West, Montreal, until 1974, the year it was acquired by Dawson College as a rental facility.
 Then, this theatre was renamed "Dome Theatre".
 This downtown theater became the central physical plant of the Dawson Professional Theatre Program and the program's productions were presented there until 2007.

 In 2000, the first feasibility study for Phase V of Dawson theater extension project was initiated by Director General Patrick Woodsworth and Pierre Beaulieu, Director of Plant and Facilities.
 The initial proposal design provided 183 seats.

 After six years of studying the project, the Quebec government announced in Mid-November 2006 $8.5 million for the construction of a new theater and the expansion of an atrium.
 The new construction which is adjacent to Dawson College, was completed in the summer of 2007.
 The total construction project which amounted to approximately $10.5 million, was subsidized under a Quebec-Canada agreement supporting linguistic minorities.
 Designed in an Elizabethan style, the new theater has 190 seats and the atrium 350 seats.

 In mid-November, when the award was announced, Prime Minister Jean Charest said: "This theater is the future of Dawson College to bring out the best talent in Quebec."